fusion94/fusion94.org/src/content/blog/2025-07-17-sports-card-ebay-listing-comps-guide.md

 - Natural lighting or LED panel (avoid harsh shadows)
 - Neutral background (I use white or black foam board)
 - Penny sleeve + toploader for protection
-- Phone camera is fine—consistency matters more than equipment
+- Phone camera is fine.
+Consistency matters more than equipment

 **The 6-Photo Method**: